 “The aim of Finnish Commerce Federation is to negotiate an agreement that will improve the competitiveness of the trade sector, which in its turn will help shops operating in Finland in the best possible way to succeed and employ – taking into consideration also COVID-19 pandemic’s effects on trade sector.
 One key way to do this is to increase company-specific solutions,” explains Anna Lavikkala, the Labour Market Director, who leads the negotiations on behalf of the Finnish Commerce Federation.

-The negotiation round started in fall 2021 with the export industry negotiating their salary increases for the next year.
+The negotiation round started in fall 2022 with the export industry negotiating their salary increases for the next year.
 Since the salary solution in the negotiations was not reached, the export industry commenced full negotiations in order to negotiate a new collective agreement.
-The collective agreement negotiations of the trade sector will start in early 2022.
-At the same time, collective agreement negotiations will be held for example, in the financial sector and with the pharmaceutical personnel.
+The collective agreement negotiations of the trade sector will start in early 2023.
+At the same time, collective agreement negotiations will be held for example, in the car and transport industry.